NiteeshSingh/SOC2023-StableDiffusion/README.md

 * trained a diffusion model on fashion mnist dataset
 * used unet2d model from diffusers library
-* used diffusion library unet model for trainng
 * custom build noise scheduler class
 * results are shown at the end of notebook inside week 4-5 directory